MissingSignal/MotionProfiler/README.md

 # MotionProfiler 2.0

 This module allows to control the velocity of icub's end-effector. \
-The trajectory is set by the user and is described as an ellipsoid:
+The trajectory is set by the user and is described as an ellipse:

 <div align="center">
   <img src=".github/Ellisse.png" width="600" >